emreeran/PickerView/README.md

 ###Including to your project

-If using Gradle add jcenter to repositories
+If using Gradle add jcenter or mavenCentral to repositories

         repositories {
             jcenter()